-Chen Zhen (1955 - 2000) was a Chinese-born conceptual artist who lived and worked in Paris.
+Chen Zhen was conceptual artist born in China in 1955, who lived and worked in Paris until his untimely death in 2000.
 Born in Shanghai to a prominent family of intellectuals and doctors, Chen Zhen's formative years were shaped by the vicissitudes and adversities of living in Maoist China, which were furthered when his family was sent to the countryside for ''re-education'' at the height of the Cultural Revolution.
 Chen Zhen graduated from the rigorous program of the Shanghai School of Fine and Applied Art, studying diverse mediums including Chinese painting, drawing and sculpture in 1973.
 In 1986 he moved to Paris to study at the École national supérieure des Beaux-Arts and the Institut des Hautes Etudes en Arts Plastiques.

 As he continued to live and practice in Paris, Chen eventually abandoned painting in favor of mixed media installation, for which he became renowned.
 In his mature works created in the 1990s, Chen Zhen explored the "synergy" between different cultural and political contexts, as well as the duality of his own identity.
 His installations often encompass motifs from traditional Chinese furniture and objects from the domestic sphere, juxtaposed with contemporary electrical devices.
 Exploring the intricate and often paradoxical relationship between the material and the spiritual, the community and the individual, interior and exterior, Chen Zhen used sound and everyday materials such as candles, beds, chairs, and even chamber pots, linking the physical world to the spiritual, ritualistic one.
 The result was an aesthetic immersed in the traditional past but aligned with the present.